Randy424/slack-app-script-integration/README.md

   - `clasp pull [project -id]`
 - Push up changes
   - `clasp push`
-  - May require enabling clasp API for your google account via web browser
+  - May require enabling clasp API for your google account via web browser, in this case you'll be directed to a browser automatically.

 ## Overview